Choose options

 Russian Viking sword, Petersen D type, Gnezdovo, tomb c-2, 10th century

-While the ornate and finely crafted hilt (presumably the product of a Gotland craftsman) was still remarkably well preserved, the blade was broken and bent.
+While the ornate and finely crafted hilt (presumably the product of a Gotlandic craftsman) was still remarkably well preserved, the blade was broken and bent.
 Despite its rather poor state of preservation, engravings can still be found on its surface: an O-shaped symbol on one side and the remains of a cross on the other.
 It is unclear whether these symbols were the smith's marks or were added later.

 A great piece of Viking history.